 Kaberi has been on tour in Japan twice at the invitation of the Mayor of Ujiie as part of a Japan/India cultural exchange in 1999 and in 2001.
 During her second visit to Japan, she gave a 2-hour workshop for 750 Japanese schoolchildren in Ujiie as well as a workshop for adults at the Indian Embassy in Tokyo.
 She was also invited to perform in Bangladesh for the Manipuri Sahitya Sangshad in Sylhet and in Dhaka in 2000 and in 2002.

 She performed the title roles in the authentic film versions of Shyama (2009), Chandalika (2011) and Chitrangada (2012), which form the Tagore dance film trilogy directed by Obhi Chatterjee.
 In 2012, she led a team of dancers from Santiniketan to perform Shyama at the Cairo Opera House, Alexandria Opera House and three other major theatres in Egypt.
 The successful tour was the finale of the Indian Council for Cultural Relations’ 150th Tagore birth anniversary celebrations there.

 Kaberi has given a number of Manipuri classes to undergraduates and Masters degree level dance students at Sangeet Bhavan.
 She has also taught and choreographed Tagore dance for the students for different festivals organised by Visva-Bharati University, such as the spring festival (Dol).

-Her forthcoming book Tagore dance draws on her PhD thesis and behind-the-scenes photographs from the feature films Chandalika, Chitrangada and Shyama.
-In June 2020, she launched the monthly Online Sahityasabha series.
+Her forthcoming book Tagore dance draws on her PhD thesis and includes behind-the-scenes photographs from the feature films Chitrangada, Chandalika and Shyama.
+In June 2020, she launched the Online Sahityasabha series.